Alejocas17/miniproyecto2_NN/README.md

 # miniproyecto2_NN
-This is a color-image compressior based on SOM with Sompym library
+This is a color-image compressor based on SOM with Sompym library